-The homebuying process doesn’t have to be daunting if you embrace learning about the journey.
-Start preparing yourself by reviewing the advice for first-time homebuyers in Guild’s First-Time Homebuyers Loan Guide.
+First-time homebuyers should understand that the homebuying process doesn’t have to be daunting if you embrace learning about the journey.
+Start preparing yourself by reviewing the advice for first-time homebuyers in Guild’s first-time homebuyers loan guide.

-You’ll need a seasoned realtor and a trusted loan officer to guide you through every step.
+You’ll need a seasoned realtor and a trusted loan officer to guide you through every step as a first-time homebuyer.
+Their advice will be important as there are many layers to the process.
 Look for a mortgage loan officer with experience in the type of loan you are considering.
-The Consumer Financial Protection Bureau recommends talking to your personal network about how they chose their mortgage lender, then exploring your options with multiple lenders.
+The Consumer Financial Protection Bureau recommends talking to your personal network about how they chose their mortgage lender, then explore your options with multiple lenders.
 “You get more information about your options and get a sense for which loan officers you might feel most comfortable working with.”1

 Lower borrowing costs can be one advantage of a larger down payment.
 But a substantial down payment can also deplete your emergency savings fund or leave you with no cash on hand for maintenance.
 You may have heard that it’s a requirement to save twenty percent before you can buy.
-This is a myth; there are a variety of mortgage programs that include low or no down payment options.
+This is a myth that first-time home buyers should be aware of; there are a variety of mortgage programs that include low or no down payment options.
 Choose the best loan and the down payment amount based on your financial situation.

 There is no “best” type of mortgage loan because no two first-time homebuyers are alike.
-Instead of looking for the best loan, choose the loan most suited to meet your best interests.
+Instead of looking for the best loan, loan officers advise homebuyers to choose the loan most suited to meet their best interests.
 This guide will explain eight basic types of loans and help you choose the right one for you.

 Mistakes on your credit report can cost you when you apply for a loan.
 Before you get pre-approved, review your report for inaccuracies.
 To correct them, contact the business that issued the account or the credit reporting company that issued the report.2